Napa & Sonoma Counties

 Club Price $40.00

 This Tempranillo offers intense varietal expression and captures the essence of this unique varietal, when produced in California.
-Beginning with intense aromas of boysenberry, cherry and mocha, these notes continue on the palate and are layered with sweet flavors of dark cherry and blackberry.
+Beginning with intense aromas of boysenberry, blueberry and plum, these notes continue on the palate and are layered with sweet flavors of dark cherry and blackberry.
 Rich tannins complement the lushness of the fruit, and the subtle oak notes adds to the length of the finish.
-This is a wine with true varietal character of the old world wines of Rioja, Spain with a new world style that is only California from Artesa.
+This is a wine with true varietal character of the old-world wines of Rioja, Spain with a new world style that is only California from Artesa.

-The grapes used in this wine, came from 4 distinct vineyards in Sonoma and Napa County.
-Both AVA's present the perfect terroir for growing Tempranillo, Spain's beloved red wine grape.
+The grapes used in this wine, came from 5 distinct vineyards in the North Coast of California.
+All these vineyards present the perfect terroir for growing Tempranillo, Spains beloved red wine grape.
 While summer daytime temperatures are hot enough to suit these heat-loving red grapes, the rapid cooling effect of evening fog from the nearby Pacific Ocean protects their flavor-boosting acidity as they ripen.
-All 4 vineyards present comparable rocky, well-drained soils, and the distinct blocks exhibit different exposures, producing small berries, with intense, concentrated flavors.
+All 5 vineyards present comparable rocky, well-drained soils, and the distinct blocks exhibit different exposures, producing small berries, with intense, concentrated flavors.